zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 Now that we’ve defined the query, we need to modify our React component to fetch it and to use the data returned by the server.

 Turn back to the `Newsfeed` component and start by deleting the placeholder data.
-Then replace it with this:
+Then replace it with this (which is supposed to not compile, so don't panic when you see the errors!):

 ```rescript
 @react.component